araffin/academic-kickstart/content/post/optuna/index.md

 ## Acknowledgement

-I would like to thank Anssi for his feedback =).
+I would like to thank Anssi and Costa for their feedback =).

 ### Did you find this post helpful?
 Consider sharing it 🙌